Ejigbo Palace Organization: Beginning of the kingdom

 Tradition has it that Akinjole and Olusiji were living together and exchanging views.
 Then strangers, visitors, men and women started migrating into present day Ejigbo (due to one reason or the other) from their original homes.
 Some people came as hunters, farmers, black-smiths, goldsmiths, traders etc. These people were received by both Akinjole and Olusiji.
 They assimilated and accepted the same culture.

 Palace

-The Ogiyan palace is situated in the centre of the town surrounded by a concrete wall.
+The Ogiyan palace is situated in the centre of the town, surrounded by a concrete wall.
 The Northern side of the place is occupied by the Town Hall, adjacent to the evening market and the imposing Central Mosque; its North-eastern side is occupied by the Cooperative Bank (now Skye Bank) while its Eastern side is occupied by the Ejigbo Local Government Shopping Centre.

 Palace chiefs and their functions

-In the days preceding western influence in the interior of Yorubaland, Ejigbo palace procedure was a unique one.
-This can is supported by paragraph 30 of Dickson:
+In the days preceding western influence, the interior of Yorubaland, Ejigbo palace procedure was a unique one.
+This is supported by paragraph 30 of Dickson: